 Birmingham Speaker Schedule

-Take a look at our speaker schedule for Nursing Times Careers Live Birmingham.
-Whether you're looking to be inspired by the experts of the profession, after hints and tips on how to prepare for an interview or wish to benefit from practical career development advice, don't miss our talks taking place throughout the day.
+Take a look at our speaker schedule for the third Nursing Times Careers Live Birmingham.
+Whether you're looking to be inspired by the experts of the profession, after hints and tips on how to prepare for an interview or wish to benefit from practical career development advice that counts towards your NMC revalidation, then be sure to visit the talks taking place throughout the day.

 Keep checking back as more speakers will be added to the line-up in the coming weeks.

 This year we are proud to be celebrating the international year of the nurse and midwife.
 Make sure to visit our range of exhibitors with exciting job opportunities as well as our fun activities in the exhibition to learn more about the history of nursing and raise your own profile with social media workshops, hair and makeup and professional photography, all for FREE.
 Share with us what makes you proud to nurse and gain all the usual FREE advice on revalidation, CPD activities like our NT Journal Club and visit our free treatments to relax and recharge.

 Global nursing perspective

 This session will feature an inspirational nurse from overseas.
 Explore what it’s like to be a nurse in a different country and their advice on enjoying and thriving in your role.

 Rhoda Redulla, magnet program director, New York Presbyterian, Weill Cornell Medical Centre

 Take advantage of the FREE lunch and refreshments available, but also our prize draw and competitions.

 To enter, visit 12 or more exhibitors and collect their stand codes.